carsonswope/active_record_lite/readme.md

 ## Sample usage

-To see the RustlingRecord in action, download this directory.
-You need to have Ruby installed, but that's all you need.
+To see a sample of ActiveRegistry in action, clone this repo onto your machine.
+It requires Ruby to be installed, but that's all you need.
 Next, run these commands:

 * `$ bundle install`
 * `$ rm demo/db_file.db`
 * `$ cat demo/sql_seed.sql | sqlite3 demo/db_file.db`

-* `$ ruby demo/test.rb`
+This will set up an sqlite3 database in the demo directory of the repo, seeded with a small number of tables and associations.
+You can run `$ ruby demo/test.rb` to see the associations that are made possible by ActiveRegistry in action.

 ## How to use

-Once you have set up the database connections, you can create classes.
-The methods that you have access to are:
+ActiveRegistry provides each class with some basic methods for manipulating ORM objects:

 * `#save`
 * `#update`